Welcome to today's edition of the Rush 24-7 podcast.

 I think if we go on the way we're going now, there's not going to be anybody left.

-I'm s not everybody loves each other, but it's a good thing if we could love each other.
+Not everybody loves each other, but it's a good thing if we could love each other.

-No, no, here's the problem though.
+No, no, here's the problem, though.

 When Hillary Clinton claims to be able to empathize with people who want you dead, you dead.